 How to Calculate and Regulate Water Intake

-Are you an athlete looking to up your game to get to the next level?
-Get any advantage over your opponents no matter how small?
-Or even if your just trying to incorporate a good routine in your lifestyle, increasing your daily water intake could help you get to your goals.
-Regulating your water intake could benefit you by increasing your energy levels, losing and managing your weight, and improving skin, hair, and nails.
+Are you an athlete looking to stay hydrated and at your best?
+Or even if you’re just trying to incorporate a good routine in your lifestyle, increasing your daily water intake can be good for your health.
+Regulating your water intake can benefit you by increasing your energy levels, losing and managing your weight, and improving skin, hair, and nails.

-There are 2.2 pounds in one kilogram, so when converting from kilograms to pounds, divide the amount of kilograms by 2.2 to give the equal amount of pounds.
+There are 2.2 pounds in one kilogram, so when converting from pounds to kilograms, divide the number of pounds by 2.2 to give the equal number of kilograms.

-This step will give you your daily goal of how many ounces of water you should.
+This step will give you your daily goal for how many ounces of water you should drink.

 Using a container with measurements will help keep you on track.
 Refill as necessary.
 Keep in mind, it's easier to intake water when the bottle is full.

 You can also set reminders on a smartphone or post sticky notes in an obvious place to remind you.
 There are also smartphone apps you can download to notify you when to drink water.

 A notebook or smartphone works fine for keeping track of how much water you've consumed.
 Some smartwatches or Fitbits are also capable of tracking your water intake.

 Drinking 7-10 ounces of water right after you wake up will activate internal organs as well as removing any toxins before breakfast.
 Drinking water before a meal will help with digestion.